Lansing, Michigan: 5 Must-Have Foodie Experiences

 Brisket Sandwich with Fries at Meat

-I had a choice of five more housemade barbeque sauces, the sweet and tangy tomato-centered Jazzy Q sauce with mild spice, the vinegar-based Vin 666, coffee-based Black Magic, Buffalo-garlic-infused Hot Garlic, Dijon-spiked Carolina Mustard, and the traditional.
+I had a choice of five more house made barbeque sauces, the sweet and tangy tomato-centered Jazzy Q sauce with mild spice, the vinegar-based Vin 666, coffee-based Black Magic, Buffalo-garlic-infused Hot Garlic, Dijon-spiked Carolina Mustard, and the traditional.

 The Ultimate Carnivore Food Challenge

-Pin this to your favorite food and beverage board!
+Pin this to your favorite Restaurant Board!

 BOOK YOUR TRIP